AlibabaCloudDocs/cfw/intl.en-US/User Guide/Log analysis/Overview.md

 # Overview {#concept_dfs_pxj_hhb .concept}

-Cloud Firewall and Log Service \(SLS\) are interconnected to provide traffic logs and real-time log analysis.
+The log analysis service of Cloud Firewall provides internet traffic logs and real-time log analysis.

-The Log Analysis service of Cloud Firewall can automatically collect and store real-time log of both inbound and outbound traffic.
+The log analysis service of Cloud Firewall can automatically collect and store real-time log of both inbound and outbound traffic.
 It outputs query analysis, reports, alarms, and downstream computing interconnection and delivery capabilities to provide you with analysis result and .

 ## Benefits {#section_nx2_jxn_rx8 .section}